Surface Phone: No 2017 Launch, Another Flagship Killer Releasing This Year?

 Although it will not be the expected Surface Phone, Microsoft may still be planning to unveil a flagship killer.
 The failures of the Lumia, which then led to the company selling the brand off, should have taught the tech giant that squeezing into a market that is dominated by Android is not an easy feat.

 Introducing a Windows Phone to consumers who mainly have an Android or iOS should be well-planned to even be considered as a rival to top flagships today.
-With that said, the said Windows Phone releasing this year may very well be another flagship killer.
+With that said, the Windows Phone releasing this year may very well be another flagship killer.

 If a Surface Phone is not indeed releasing this year as what the tipster said, then its rumored specs may be for the Windows Phone 2017.
 It is said that the flagship killer will house a Snapdragon 835 and 6GB RAM, is there a chance that we could see it in the phone that will release this year?